-• High Ropes Director in the Canyon plus 1 Facilitator and 1 HR Helper.
+• 1 on-call rescuer in the Canyon plus 1 Facilitator and 1 HR Helper.

 General Testing Information

 Level 1 Syllabus

 Course Description:

 This certification training will be delivered over several days and will encompass all of the necessary standards for certification endorsement as defined by the Association for Challenge Course Technology (ACCT).
 No prior experience in facilitating on the challenge course is required although candidates should possess good communication skills and judgment.